fattyageboy/BerthCare/docs/B3-redis-connection-setup.md

 **All acceptance criteria met.
 B3 is complete and production-ready.**

-**Note:** Task specification mentioned `ioredis`, but we used `redis` v4.x which provides equivalent functionality with a simpler, more modern API.
-The built-in retry logic includes exponential backoff as required.
+**Note:** Task specification mentioned `ioredis`, but we used `redis` v5.x which provides equivalent functionality with a simpler, more modern API.
+The built-in retry logic includes exponential backoff as required. v5.x includes breaking changes from v4.x including improved type safety for command responses (e.g., EXISTS returns number, SCAN uses async iterator).

 ## Next Steps